Important

 Talk to your Provost before buying a synthetic weapon, as not all branches use them.

-Blunts / Foils / Federschwerts
+Blunts / Foils / Feders

 This is a major purchase.
 You should first gain some experience with various examples owned by other members before deciding on the sort you prefer.
 If you don’t yet own a fencing mask or the correct gloves for your weapon, purchase these before you even look at getting your own training weapons.
 Weapons can easily be loaned to you.
 Protective gear lending is tricky with disinfection and sizing.